nancchan/saas-customer-onboarding-business-systems/runbooks/crm_sync_troubleshooting.md

 **TC004 — Validate Account–Contact Mapping**

-When the mapping issue was identified, it was tracked in Jira as:
+When the Account–Contact relationship issue was identified, it was tracked in Jira as:

 **SCOI-12 — Incorrect Salesforce Account Mapping**

-The mapping was corrected and the affected UAT scenario was retested successfully.
+The affected relationship was corrected and the UAT scenario was retested successfully.

+**TC004-RETEST — Pass**

 ## Key Takeaway